 Related Work

-Our work provides support to understand how students performed when learning via software engineering games.
+Our work also provides support to understand how students performed when learning via software engineering games.
 This way, our related works is dual: software engineering games and game flow analysis.
 Our next three paragraphs introduce two popular software engineering games and the rest of the section discusses the existing support for game flow analyses.

 In [2], the authors present a software engineering card game called Problems and Programmers.
 The focus is teaching software engineering through a simulation of the software development process from conception to completion.
 The players learn tactics to avoid problems during the development of the product while, at the same time, competing with each other in order to complete their respective products in less time.
 It rewards those that follow software engineering concepts and penalize those that try quicker and riskier approaches.